 German Bionic receives 15 million euros

-Robots for dressing are to support employees in logistics and care during physically strenuous activities.
+Dressing robots are to support employees in logistics and care in physically strenuous activities.
 This has now convinced the European Investment Bank.

-Augsburg-based start-up German Bionic raises EUR 15 million.
+The Augsburg-based start-up German Bionic raises 15 million euros.
 The company is receiving the capital in the form of a venture debt loan from the European Investment Bank (EIB).
-The company will use the new funding to further develop its AI-based human-machine systems.
+The company will use the new financing to further develop its AI-based human-machine systems.

 "Our intelligent power suits protect people who perform hard physical work in system-critical positions every day from overload and accidents," says Armin G. Schmidt, CEO and co-founder of German Bionic.
 He founded the company in 2016 with Michael Halbherr and Peter Heiligensetzer.
-The developed power suits can be used in logistics as well as in care.
-Machine-assisted lifting and carrying is intended to relieve employees and prevent work absences.
-In addition, the suits contain an assistance system that warns when lifting is ergonomically incorrect or when a break from work should be taken.
+The power suits developed can be used in both logistics and care.
+The aim is to relieve employees and prevent absences from work by providing mechanical support when lifting and carrying.
+The suits also contain an assistance system that warns employees if they are lifting in an ergonomically incorrect way or if they need to take a break.

 The current version of the power suit offers lifting support of up to 30 kilograms.
-The start-up plans to introduce new products in early 2023.
+The start-up plans to launch new products in early 2023.

 Newsletter